Bridge Shelter

 Do you understand how close this is to 2 childcare centers and a public park?

-children play here asked about 1 month ago
+children play here asked 3 months ago

 Yes, and without additional shelter capacity, the amount of unsanctioned and unmanaged camping and related impacts will continue to increase all over the city, including near parks and schools.